laurakond/artly-api/README.md

 ### Heroku

-To deploy to Heroku, follow the steps below.
+To deploy to Heroku, follow the below steps.

 **Please remember** to check that your DEBUG in the settings.py file is set to FALSE before deploying to Heroku.